NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 handled by reusable components in the SOFT5-framework, thus reducing risk and development time.

+The main components of SOFT5 is shown in Figure \ref{softarch}.
+The key modules are the tools, storage support and plugin framework.
+The key tools are the scripting utility and the code generator.
+The main Storage module used by Porto is MongoDB.
+Different plugins that extends the scripting shell includes a state machine based workflow runner.

 # Installation

-This chapter describes how to install the SOFT5 system.
-SOFT5 is available on [github.com/nanosim/porto][github.com/nanosim/porto].
-The code is currently only distributed as source code, and requires some preparation, compilation and installation steps.
-Here we will show the necessary steps for installing the software on Ubuntu 16.04.3 LTS (Xenial Xerus).
+This chapter describes how to install the SOFT5/Porto system.
+The software is available on github: https://github.com/nanosim/porto.
+The software is currently only distributed as source code, and requires some preparation, compilation and installation steps.
+Here we will show the necessary steps for installing the software on Ubuntu 16.04 LTS.

 ## Preparation
 The software is available as a Git repository, and a local